 When will my card be charged?

 Your card will be charged on the 1st of each month.
 If you subscribe during the middle of the month, you will be charged for your first package on the 1st of the upcoming month.
-We then send packages out between the 2nd-4th, depending on when the next business day falls.
+Kits are mailed around a week after that.

 How do I cancel (or update my subscription)?